-THE SMALL BUSINESS ADMINISTRATION has made several modifications to the COVID Economic Injury Disaster Loan program that address concerns many in the hospitality industry have had about the program’s accessibility and effectiveness.
+THE SMALL BUSINESS ADMINISTRATION (SBA) has made several modifications to the COVID Economic Injury Disaster Loan program that address concerns many in the hospitality industry have had about the program’s accessibility and effectiveness.
 They include an increase in the EIDL program’s borrowing limit and an extended deferment period.

 AAHOA welcomed the changes as the answer to the association’s advocacy efforts to reform the EIDL program.